 Fig. 1.
 The mitochondrial respiratory system.
 In oxidative phosphorylation, the electron transfer system, ETS is coupled to the phosphorylation system.
-(A) Multiple convergent electron transfer pathways are shown from NADH and succinate and additional arrows (electron transferring flavoprotein, glycer-ophosphate dehydrogenase, and others). $H^+{out}/O_2$ is the ratio of outward proton flux from the matrix space to catabolic $O_2$ flux in the NADH-linked pathway. $H^+{in}/P$ is the ratio of inward proton flux from the inter-membrane space to the endergonic flux of phosphorylation of ADP to ATP.
+(A) Multiple convergent electron transfer pathways are shown from NADH and succinate and additional arrows (electron transferring flavoprotein, glycerophosphate dehydrogenase, and others). $H{out}^+/O_2$ is the ratio of outward proton flux from the matrix space to catabolic $O_2$ flux in the NADH-linked pathway. $H{in}^+/P$ is the ratio of inward proton flux from the inter-membrane space to the endergonic flux of phosphorylation of ADP to ATP.
 Due to proton leak and slip these are not fixed stoichiometries.
-(B) The $H^+{in}/P$ stoichiometry is the sum of the coupling stoichiometry in the ATP synthase reaction (-2.7 H+ from the intermembrane space, 2.7 H+ to the matrix) and the proton balance in the translocation of ADP2-, ATP3- and Pi2-.
+(B) The $H{in}^+/P$ stoichiometry is the sum of the coupling stoichiometry in the ATP synthase reaction (-2.7 H+ from the intermembrane space, 2.7 H+ to the matrix) and the proton balance in the translocation of ADP2-, ATP3- and $P_i^{2-}$ .
 See Eqs.
 11 and 12 for further explanation.
 Modified from (A) Lemieux et al. (2017) and (B) Gnaiger (2014).

 Phosphorylation, "P: Phosphorylation in the context of OXPHOS is defined as phosphorylation of ADP to ATP.
 On the other hand, the term phosphorylation is used generally in many different contexts, e.g. protein phosphorylation.
 This justifies consideration of a symbol more discriminating and specific than P as used in the P/O ratio (phosphate to atomic oxygen ratio), where P indicates phosphorylation of ADP to ATP or GDP to GTP.
-We propose the symbol "P for the endergonic direction of phosphorylation ADP→ATP coupled to catabolic reactions, and likewise the symbol "P for the corresponding exergonic hydrolysis ATP→ADP (Fig. 2).
+We propose the symbol "P for the endergonic direction of phosphorylation ADP→ATP, and likewise the symbol "P for the corresponding exergonic hydrolysis ATP $\rightarrow$ ADP (Fig. 2).
+A reaction is endergonic if the Gibbs energy change of the reaction is positive at constant temperature and pressure.
+Endergonic reactions cannot proceed spontaneously in the forward direction as defined.
+The endergonic reaction "P is coupled to exergonic catabolic reactions, such that the total Gibbs energy change is negative, i.e. exergy is dissipated.
 ATP synthase is the proton pump of the phosphorylation system (Fig. 1B).
-"P may also involve substrate-level phosphorylation as part of the tricarboxylic acid cycle (succinyl-CoA ligase), and phosphorylation of ADP catalysed by phosphoenylpyruvate carboxykinase, adenylate kinase, creatine kinase, hexokinase and nucleoside diphosphate kinase (NDPK).
+"P may also involve substrate-level phosphorylation as part of the tricarboxylic acid cycle (succinyl-CoA ligase), and phosphorylation of ADP catalyzed by phosphoenylpyruvate carboxykinase, adenylate kinase, creatine kinase, hexokinase and nucleoside diphosphate kinase (NDPK).
 Kinase cycles are involved in intracellular energy transfer and signal transduction for regulation of energy flux.
-In isolated mammalian mitochondria ATP production catalysed by adenylate kinase, 2ADP ↔ ATP + AMP, proceeds without fuel substrates in the presence of ADP (Kom-lódi and Tretter 2017).
+In isolated mammalian mitochondria ATP production catalyzed by adenylate kinase, $2ADP \leftrightarrow ATP + AMP$ , proceeds without fuel substrates in the presence of ADP (Komlódi and Tretter 2017). $J{\text{NP}}/J{\text{O2}}$ (NP/O2) is two times the 'P/O' ratio of classical bioenergetics.
+The effective $P/O_2$ ratio is diminished by: (1) the proton leak across the inner mitochondrial membrane from low pH in the P-phase to high pH in the Nphase (P, positive; N, negative); (2) cycling of other cations; (3) proton slip of the proton pumps when a proton effectively is not pumped; and (4) electron leak in the univalent reduction of oxygen (O2; dioxygen) to superoxide anion radical (O2-).